-When they saw we were meeting our deadlines more efficiently, had the best talented resources allocated to their project so that the quality was better, we actually got more business through referrals.
+When they saw we were meeting our deadlines more efficiently, had the best talented resources in our agency allocated to their project so that the quality was better, we actually got more business through referrals.
 Clients were happy and that was the most important priority.

-We worked more as a team, eventually taking on agile project management principles so that folks had more control over what work they took on.
+We worked more as a team, eventually taking on agile project management principles so that our agency folks had more control over what work they took on.
 We finally were working fluidly, a beautiful feeling in a creative firm that is humming along.
-And this was mostly due to being able to manage our resource allocation and projects with more insight into the long-view.
+And this was mostly due to being able to manage our creative agency resource allocation and projects with more insight into the long-view.

 It’s a Process